 Enjoy these cupcakes (or cake) as you sip your Guinness on Tuesday.
 I already enjoyed mine after my half marathon (first one in over a year!
 Check our Instagram @firsttimefoods for photo evidence), so now I’m set for a month in terms of chocolate dessert.
-Really, they are so decadent, so enjoy in moderation.
+They are so decadent, so enjoy them in moderation.
 But do enjoy!
 Sláinte!

 Guinness Ganache Cupcakes with Cream Cheese Frosting